SuperOfficeDocs/superoffice-docs/docs/onsite/win-client/command-line-switches.md

 `SOADMIN.EXE /lang= /inipath= /user= /password= /forcelogin`

 * /LANG=XX - Default US.
-Defines the language code (US, NO, SW etc.).
+Defines the language code.
 Overrides the *SOUSER.INI* setting.
-* /INIPATH=XXX - Defaults to folder that SOCRM.EXE is located in.
+* /INIPATH=XXX - Defaults to the folder that SOCRM.EXE is located in.
 Set path to load *SuperOffice.ini* from.
 * /USER=XXX - Defaults to blank.
 Set username.
 Overrides integrated login.
 * /PASSWORD=XXX - Set password.
 * Together with the USER switch this allows you to create an insecure shortcut that automatically logs in to SuperOffice.